Ballykelly, County Londonderry: History

 During the Northern Irish Troubles the Droppin Well bombing occurred in Ballykelly, killing 17 people in a local disco and bar.
 Although one of the most fatal single incidents of the conflict, it was the only fatal Troubles-related incident to take place in Ballykelly.

+Christianity in the area can be traced back to 585, with the remains of a catholic church/ abbey / Monastery (Tamlaght Finlagan Monastery).
+The remains of which are accessible via the Tully Road.
+This is an old abbey founded by St. Colmcille for St. Fionnlogha.
+Little is known about why the chapel fell into ruins, but the original site had a round tower and had erenagh until the 17th century.